Field-driven Reversal Models in Artificial Spin Ice: Spin Canting

 Anisotropy axis misalignment in the four island square array is also forbidden in the SW-PD model.
 The reason for this is that both the net dipolar field magnitude and the magnitude of its angular offset from the symmetry axis of the macrospin remains balanced across the macropsins for all values of $\phi$.
 This result is expected from symmetry considerations, and is the main reason why the PD and SW-PD models can serve as a reasonable approximation for the interactions in field-driven square ASI arrays.
 The advantage of the SW-PD model over the PD one for square arrays is that it incorporates a more accurate coercive field $\theta$ dependence, which will also be an important consideration for simulations including disorder.

-While spin canting does not include all of complex internal magnetization properties of each island, the absence of it in the SW-PD model is one of the main deficits of the model, which affects the anisotropy axis, the coercive field, and ultimately the collective behavior.
+While spin canting does not include all of complex internal magnetization properties of each island, the absence of it in the SW-PD model is one of the main deficits of the model, which affects the collective behavior, including the anisotropy axis and the coercive field.
 Much like how the SW-PD model improves upon the switching criterion by use of a parameterization of the SW astroid, the complex field magnitude and angle dependence of each island may be determined from micromagnetic simulations and parameterised for inclusion in optimised numerical calculations.
 During a simulation, the degree of spin canting could be determined by the net field on each island iteratively or, since the barrier to reversal is generally much greater than the dipolar field magnitudes, the spin canting may simply be approximated using the external field alone.
 This additional degree of freedom may also improve the modelling aspects of the square system, where end-states impart a degree of disorder [see Section~\ref{sec:ideal_revsal_paths}].

+We note that the spin canting findings in this section are not strictly valid for larger arrays due to there existing dipolar field contributions from different configurations of neighbors lying at different angles to each island.
+However, for all arrays considered, the symmetries are unmodified, and thus the relative anisotropy axis alignment or misalignments should be present in larger arrays, albeit at different magnitudes (an example of this is given in Figure~\ref{fig:sw_sqo_pw_h_nets}, discussed later).
+The additional degree of freedom of spin-canting in an applied field acts somewhat similar to a spring under a load, and so we would expect it to increase the angular width of the strong coupling regime and that it may also influence aspects of domain propagation across arrays.~\cite{foot2}